Skip to content

 Waiting step completedNothing!
 Confirmation stays hidden

-Automation 3 completes the NO path.
-Without it, the workflow dead-ends.
+Automation 3 closes the loop on the NO path.

 Examples > Synchronization

-Tallyfy’s synchronization automation uses the AND operator to ensure processes wait for multiple approvals or conditions to be met before proceeding with the next steps.
+Use the AND operator in Tallyfy automations to wait for multiple approvals or conditions before proceeding to the next steps.

 Actions > Automate hiding or showing tasks

-Visibility actions in Tallyfy use IF-THEN logic to dynamically show or hide workflow steps based on conditions like field values or task completion status enabling you to create sequential task dependencies by hiding steps by default and revealing them through automation rules when previous steps are completed.
+Tallyfy’s visibility actions let you dynamically show or hide specific process steps based on conditions like form field values or task completion status so users only see relevant steps and you can enforce sequential task order by hiding steps by default and revealing them through IF-THEN automation rules.

 Automations > Logic operations explained